bnvulpe/votecore/data_cleaning.md

 **Justification**:
 - Aggregating the support values and normalizing the data will provide a consistent basis for comparison and analysis.
 This step is crucial for identifying trends and correlations between different datasets.

+To examine our main hypothesis across two distinct date ranges, we have divided the data into two datasets: one comparing Joe Biden and Donald Trump, and the other comparing Kamala Harris and Donald Trump.
+This structure allows us to conduct our intended analyses on events both prior to Joe Biden’s resignation and following Kamala Harris’s candidacy.